{/*

 Do you want to make your small business achieve colossal success?
 If yes, here are some of the top marketing strategies to help you achieve this objective.

 Focus is one of the most important things for you as an entrepreneur.
-It will be one of the things that will make you that entrepreneur who runs a rapidly growing business and not the one that’s trying to survive.
+It will be one of the things that will make you that entrepreneur who runs a rapidly growing business and not the one who’s trying to survive.
 Set realistic goals, stick to them and focus your actions on building them.

 1. Your Customer